Low-power/DOSMid/readme.txt

 Mateusz Viste, and the CMS-enabled fork made by Tronix.

-This fork adds native support for CMSLPT, a LPT sound card uses SAA1099P chips.
-So it is now possible for DOSMid to use this card without loading its TSR driver to emulate the CMS.
+This fork adds native support for CMSLPT, a LPT sound card uses SAA1099P chips, and also OPL2LPT / OPT3LPT, a LPT sound card uses OPL2 or OPL3 chip.
+So it is now possible for DOSMid to use these cards without loading their TSR driver to emulate the CMS or the AdLib card.

 DOSMid Copyright (C) 2014-2023 Mateusz Viste
-Creative Music System / Game Blaster output support version (C) Tronix 2021 CMSLPT output support by WHR, Copyright 2023 Rivoreo
+Creative Music System / Game Blaster output support version (C) Tronix 2021 CMSLPT, OPL2LPT and OPL3LPT output support by WHR, Copyright 2023 Rivoreo

 Used piece of software codes from third-party peoples, eg:
 - DEATHSHADOW'S Paku-Paku game by Jason M. Knight